EventKit/eventkit-cloud/readme.md

 Then open a browser and navigate to http://cloud.eventkit.dev

 ### Settings
-The following environment variables can be used to adjust how eventkit_cloud is configured.
+The following are a few of the relevant environment variables that can be used to adjust how eventkit_cloud is configured.

 #### Site Name

 You can set the hostname that the web server will respond and properly authenticate using `SITE_NAME`.

-**In development, please make sure you have SITE_NAME environment variable set to `cloud.eventkit.dev` in your shell or when you invoke `docker-compose up`.
-If you are experiencing 302s when you attempt login this is likely the culprit**
+*Please make sure you have SITE_NAME environment variable set to `cloud.eventkit.dev` in your shell or when you invoke `docker-compose up`.
+If you are experiencing 302s or 403s when you attempt login this is likely the culprit*

 ```
 SITE_NAME='cloud.eventkit.dev'